overlookmotel/sequelize-definer/README.md

 #### autoAssociate

-When `true`, automatically creates associations where a column name matches the primary key of another model.
+When `true`, automatically creates associations where a column name matches the model name + primary key of another model.
 No need to specify `reference` as in the association examples above.
-This makes it really easy and natural to define associations.
+If you have a standardized naming convention, this makes it really easy and natural to define associations.
 Defaults to `false`.

 	sequelize.defineAll({
 		User: {